-With our data, we find that subjects allocate on average 48.64% of the points to the cheaper account under the HCL treatment and 49.84% under the LCL treatment.
+With our data, we find that subjects allocate on average 48.64% of the points to the cheaper account under the HCL treatment and 49.84% under the LCL treatment (these numbers imply high levels of risk aversion).
 A Kruskal-Wallis test fails to reject the null of no difference between allocation of points between the cognitive load treatments ( $\chi^2 = 0.199$ , p-value = 0.656).
 A regression (dependent variable is percent of points allocated to the cheaper account) with clustered standard errors at the individual level using the same set of regressors reported in Table 8 returns an estimated coefficient for the HCL treatment dummy that is not statistically significant at conventional significance levels (b = -0.012, p-value = 0.308).